 HEPA Filtration Will Increase Air Purification

 According to the revised standards for construction, a vacuum’s main defense against toxic airborne silica dust particles is by using a HEPA filter.
-HEPA filters are 99.997% efficient @ 0.3 microns and carry a Merv 14 rating.
+HEPA Maxx filters are 99.997% efficient @ 0.3 microns and carry a Merv 14 rating while HEPA 2.0 filters are 99.97% efficient @ 0.3 microns and carry a Merv 17 rating.
 This offers an additional layer of filtration that purifies air and increases safety by preventing the escape of respirable silica dust from the vacuum exhaust.
 With Ruwac’s HEPA filters carrying a 5 to 7 year average lifespan, it’s a worthwhile investment for not only workers’ health, but your vacuum’s filter system as well.

 Dust-free Emptying Systems Prevents Airborne Dust from Escaping